Welcome to Beech Class Year 3/4

 Below are our topic subjects for 2025 - 2026

-This half-term our during Humanities we will be learning about: Through the Ages!
+This half-term our during Humanities we will be learning about: Our World Tour!

-In Science this half-term we will be learning all about: Light
+In Science this half-term we will be learning all about: Magnets and Forces

 Remember to regularly visit our school library, and enjoy the wide variety of books it has on offer.